SkulduggeryDude/SkulduggeryDude/README.md

 - 🌱 I’m currently studying at Wintec, Waikato Institute of Technology.
 - 📫 How to reach me: email me at thomas.k747400@gmail.com
 - 😄 Pronouns: he/him
+- ✨ Fun fact: You can't stand backwards on stairs

 <!---
 SkulduggeryDude/SkulduggeryDude is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.